St. Croix 360

 Comments

-1. Cory Berglund says
+1. Cory Berglund Avatar

 Hopfully large enough spots for 30 ft boats / trailer and trucks

-2. Jake Steinmetz says
+2. Jake Steinmetz Avatar

 Is the railroad crossing entrance to the planned boat landing holding up the project?
 Currently it is being used by large trucks going into the sewage plant and by residents of the adjoining marina apartments.
 Is the metropolitan council going to assist with the road maintenance?
 Has the DNR received money to do the project?
 The project was planned to be completed in 2019 and there appears to be no activity.